atlassian/react-beautiful-dnd/docs/guides/screen-reader.md

 ### Step 4: On drop

 There are two ways a drop can happen.
 Either the drag is cancelled or the user drops the dragging item.
-You can control the messaging for these events using the `DragDropContext > onDragEnd` responder.
+You can control the messaging for these events using the `<DragDropContext /> > onDragEnd` responder.

 #### Scenario 1.
 Drag cancelled